 Unconditional Love

 Unconditional Love.
-Psychology Fanatic article header image
+Psychology Fanatic article feature image

 Finding a willing partner in a disastrous drama isn’t a picture of unconditional love—nor is it healthy.
 It often isn’t love that keeps the partner from leaving the chaos; it’s fear.
 Connection isn’t unconditional.
 Human connection is dependent on connecting behaviors.
 Selfishness damages closeness by exploiting vulnerabilities.
 Healthy love doesn’t tolerate a one-sided relationship—all give and no take.
 Sometimes we must love, by enforcing boundaries and leaving.